becca-bailey/gatsby-site/_posts/2016-11-20-lost-in-translation.md

 ### Last year, I tried to learn Spanish.

-Figuring that I was living in Central America at the time, it pretty important.
+Figuring that I was living in Central America at the time, it was pretty important.
 Once a week, I went to Spanish school for 2 hours and had slow conversations with a woman named Isabel, who frequently stopped to correct my grammar and began every lesson by asking me if I had met any nice boys that week.
 To this day, I can't remember how to talk about the weather, but when in doubt I can always say *¿Encontró algunos buenos chicos esta semana?*

 I learned that the tendency we have when learning a new language is to directly translate from our native language.
 When I was talking with Isabel, it always took quite a while for me go through the words one by one and translate them from Spanish to English, or vice versa.
 However, this doesn't always result in a correct translation.
 For example: